kristindawn/DC_OpenRefineTufts/_episodes/01-working-with-openrefine.md

 ## Creating a Project

 Start the program.
 (Double-click on the openrefine.exe file (the icon looks like a diamond).
-Java services will start on your machine, and OpenRefine will open in your browser).
+Java services will start on your machine and a command prompt window will pop up, and then OpenRefine will open in your browser).

 Launch OpenRefine (see [Getting Started with OpenRefine](http://www.datacarpentry.org/OpenRefine-ecology-lesson/00-getting-started/)).

 OpenRefine can import a variety of file types, including tab separated (`tsv`), comma separated (`csv`), Excel (`xls`, `xlsx`), JSON, XML, RDF as XML, Google Spreadsheets.
 See the [OpenRefine Importers page](https://github.com/OpenRefine/OpenRefine/wiki/Importers) for more information.

-In this first step, we'll browse our computer to the sample data file for this lesson.
+In this first step, we'll get the sample data file for this lesson.
 In this case, I have partially cleaned up a very simple dataset of Barnum and London Circus stops from 1881-1890.
 The original data I used can be found on the [Circus Historical Society Barnum Route from 1881-1890 page](http://www.circushistory.org/Routes/PTB1881.htm).

-Instead of downloading the data, we are going to grab it straight from the CSV file that I put in my GitHub repository for this workshop.
+Instead of downloading the CSV file with the data, we are going to grab it straight from my GitHub repository for this workshop.
 You can get a [preview of the data](https://github.com/kristindawn/DC_OpenRefineTufts/blob/gh-pages/files/PTB1881_wyear.csv) in GitHub.
 Take a look and see if you notice anything specific about the data.
 When you are ready, the URL for the dataset that we are going to copy into OpenRefine is: ```https://raw.githubusercontent.com/kristindawn/DC_OpenRefineTufts/gh-pages/files/PTB1881_wyear.csv```

 Once OpenRefine is launched in your browser, the left margin has options to `Create Project`, `Open Project`, or `Import Project`.
 Here we will create a new project: